daisygunn/heiwa-gallery/MANUAL-TESTING.md

 5. As a **user** I can access the website on both mobile and desktop so that I can view the information regardless of my location.

-- As I have used bootstrap the website is entirely responsive and can be viewed on any size screen and have the same functionality.
+- As I have used bootstrap the website is entirely responsive and can be viewed on any size screen and have the same functionality; however, some non-critical content has been hidden on smaller screens to enhance the user experience.

 ![](assets/images/mobile-menu.jpg)

 ![](assets/images/mobile-footer.jpg)

-- I have also taken advantage of JQuery datatables which collapse the tables on smaller screens so the user doesn't have to scroll across,
+- I have also taken advantage of JQuery data tables which will collapse a table, with a specified class name, on smaller screens so the user doesn't have to scroll across.
+I have implemented this on both the product and exhibition management pages and also on the basket overview.

 ![](assets/images/basket-mobile.jpg)

-- & then clicking on the green icon expands the table row to show all of the columns
+-  The user is then able to click on the green icon to expand the table row to show all of the information:

 ![](assets/images/basket-mobile-expanded.jpg)

 ### **Epic 2 - Products**:

-5. As a **user** I can view all products that are in stock and available to buy.
+5. As a **user** I can view all products that are in stock and available to buy

 - Using the `shop` nav link the user is directed to the `all_products` page, this is a view that returns all products in the product model.